Stay up to speed with our weekly digest of news about the fight to end homelessness in L.A. and beyond.

 For thousands of people experiencing homelessness, the answer is affordable housing.
 These apartments aren’t available to just anyone who can afford them.
 They’re reserved for people who meet specific income criteria, typically 0-80 percent of the average income in the area— also known as “median income.”
 The scale slides based on how many people are in the household.

 This can all get complicated pretty quickly, but here’s the point: Most people experiencing homelessness just need a place they can afford, and we don’t have enough of those options.
-Creating affordable housing is a guaranteed way to bring people off the streets and prevent the kind of trauma and economic struggles that could keep them there.
+Creating affordable housing is a guaranteed way to bring people off the streets while preventing the kind of trauma and economic struggles that could keep them there.

 Last week, hundreds of West L.A. residents, organizers, and activists gathered at Coffee Connection in Mar Vista to hear stories from their neighbors.
 Like most of our Stories From The Frontline events,…